Employment Law Cases

 R (on the application of the IWGB) v Central Arbitration Committee

 The right to statutory recognition of a union under art.
-11 of the European Convention on Human Rights (ECHR) does not apply to delivery drivers who had specifically found not to be workers as they had a genuine right of substitution which had been exercised.
+11 of the European Convention on Human Rights (ECHR) does not apply to delivery drivers who had specifically been found not to be workers as they had a genuine right of substitution which had been exercised.

 In November 2017, the Central Arbitration Committee held that Deliveroo riders were not ‘workers’ as defined by s.
 296 of the Trade Union and Labour Relations (Consolidation) Act (TULR(C)A) 1992, as they did not have a contractual obligation to perform work personally as they could substitute their jobs both before and after accepting a job.
 Consequentially the Independent Workers Union of Great Britain (IWGB) could not rely upon that Act to apply for statutory recognition to be entitled to conduct collective bargaining on behalf of the Deliveroo riders.